Vivian Beaumont Theater: Crinkley operation

 After Papp's sudden departure, Lincoln Center's directors hurried to make arrangements with other producers and theatrical companies to keep the Beaumont open.
 During its closure, the Beaumont held a benefit party for Paul Robeson in August 1977.
 American National Theater and Academy director Richmond Crinkley was named as the Beaumont's director in early 1978.
 At the end of the year, Woody Allen, Sarah Caldwell, Liviu Ciulei, Robin Phillips, and Ellis Rabb were appointed as the theater's new directors, and Edward Albee was hired as the in-house playwright.
 The Beaumont's directors leased the theater from Lincoln Center.
 The following May, the theater signed new contracts with Actors' Equity Association and the International Alliance of Theatrical Stage Employees that allowed the Beaumont to operate as a League of Resident Theatres' venue, thereby decreasing operating costs.

 The theater's directors wished to raise $2 million in reserves before reopening the theater, and they wanted to operate for at least one full season.
 Consequently, the planned reopening in 1979 was pushed back by one year.
-Crinkley's team wanted to present classics alongside the occasional new production.
+Crinkley's team wanted to present classics alongside the occasional new production, and they wanted to focus on "American and English-language artistic heritage".
 The directors spent $2 million on improvements, including adding a rehearsal room below the stage and renovating the lobby.
 In July 1980, the directors announced the lineup for the 1980–1981 season, which began in October with a rehearsal of Philip Barry's comedy The Philadelphia Story.
-The two other plays that season were a revival of Macbeth and Woody Allen's The Floating Light Bulb.
-The poor reception to the three plays prompted Crinkley to keep the theater closed after the 1980–1981 season, which put him in conflict with Lincoln Center chairman Martin E. Segal.
+The two other plays that season were a revival of Macbeth and Woody Allen's The Floating Light Bulb; all three plays were poorly received.
+This prompted Crinkley to keep the theater closed after the 1980–1981 season, putting him in conflict with Lincoln Center chairman Martin E. Segal.